cross-team/figma-ruler/README.md

 # Tidy Ruler

-Tidy Ruler is a Figma plugin that can wrap your figma layers in a configurable ruler with accurate pixel measurements
+Tidy Ruler is a Figma plugin that can wrap your Figma layers in a configurable ruler with accurate pixel measurements.

 ![](plugin-promotional-banner.png)